Transition to retirement

 How do I set it up?

-You should read our Product Disclosure Statement and, Target Market Determination before applying for an account.
-Once you're ready, complete the application form in the back of our PDS.
+You should read our Product Disclosure Statement and Target Market Determination before applying for an account.
+Once you're ready, complete the application form in the back of our Retirement PDS.
 To ensure you get the most out of a TTR account, consider getting advice.

 You can also choose to set up your account with Easy Default, a quick way to set up your account with a default payment amount, payment frequency, investment and drawdown strategy.